cea-trust-platform/cea-trust-platform.github.io/index.md

 **TRUST** is also progressively ported to support GPU acceleration, using the [Kokkos](https://kokkos.org/kokkos-core-wiki/) library.
 It has been selected to be a demonstrator of the [CExA](https://cexa-project.org/) project.

-**TRUST** aslo serves as the kernel of several CEA's application codes.
+**TRUST** also serves as the kernel of several CEA's application codes.
 The [TrioCFD](https://triocfd.cea.fr/) software is an open source example of such codes.
 The main application of TrioCFD is turbulence modelling.

 This software is OpenSource (**[BSD license](https://github.com/cea-trust-platform/trust-code/blob/master/License.txt)**), available **[here](https://github.com/cea-trust-platform/trust-code)** on GitHub.